mattias-wiberg/AlbionFlipper/README.md

-# 🥳 Flipper V2 is live in Closed Alpha! 🎊
+# 🥳 Flipper V2 is live in Open Alpha! 🎊
 You will need an token to start using it so let me know if you want to try it out over on [the discord server](https://discord.gg/2ySkAuX).
 Should hopefully not have any major bugs. :)

 New features include :rocket: